MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-inbound-connectivity.md

 - https://sharepoint is the web application that the site collection is created in.

-For more information, see [Host-named site collection architecture and deployment in SharePoint Server](/previous-versions/office/sharepoint-server-2010/cc424952(v=office.14)).
+For more information, see [Host-named site collection architecture and deployment in SharePoint Server](/previous-versions/office/SharePoint-server-2010/cc424952(v=office.14)).

 #### Configure split DNS
 <a name="hn_configdns"> </a>

 You have to configure split DNS.
 This is a common configuration that's used to help ensure that on-premises client computers resolve a server name to internal IP addresses, even though public DNS resolution resolves the same service name to a completely different public IP address.
-This enables users to be redirected to an endpoint that uses standard SharePoint security-enhanced mechanisms for authentication, but queries from Microsoft 365 can be directed through a reverse proxy configured to use certificate authentication.
+This enables users to be redirected to an endpoint that uses standard SharePoint in Microsoft 365 security-enhanced mechanisms for authentication, but queries from Microsoft 365 can be directed through a reverse proxy configured to use certificate authentication.

 For more information about how to use split DNS in a hybrid topology, see [Architecture Design Recommendation for SharePoint 2013 Hybrid Search Features](https://go.microsoft.com/fwlink/?LinkId=392219).
 For information about how to configure a split DNS, see [A faulty split-brain DNS configuration can prevent a seamless SSO sign-in experience](https://support.microsoft.com/kb/2715326).